PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 In short: you will need to install and use [Composer](https://getcomposer.org/) (and possibly [npm](https://nodejs.org/en/) and [Grunt](http://gruntjs.com/)) in order to compile the project into a single installable instance.
 [Webpack](https://webpack.github.io/) is another tool used for the development of v1.7.

 This is only for the development version.
-Any [publicly-released deverlopment version](https://www.prestashop.com/en/developers-versions) is packaged in such a way that any user is able to just upload and install the software, just like you did with previous versions.
+All [publicly-released development version](https://www.prestashop.com/en/developers-versions) is packaged in such a way that any user is able to just upload and install the software, just like you did with previous versions.

 ### Why is it not named PrestaShop 2.0, since you are rewriting everything?